 Norepinephrine Bitartrate Injection is a concentrated, potent drug which must be diluted in dextrose containing solutions prior to infusion.
 An infusion of LEVOPHED should be given into a large vein (see PRECAUTIONS).

-Average Dosage: Add the content of the vial (4 mg/4 mL) of LEVOPHED (norepinephrine bitartrate) to 1,000 mL of a 5 percent dextrose containing solution.
-Each mL of this dilution contains 4 mcg of the base of LEVOPHED (norepinephrine bitartrate) .
+Add a 4 mL ampul (4 mg) of LEVOPHED to 1,000 mL of a 5 percent dextrose containing solution.
+Each mL of this dilution contains 4 mcg of the base of LEVOPHED.
 Give this solution by intravenous infusion.
 Insert a plastic intravenous catheter through a suitable bore needle well advanced centrally into the vein and securely fixed with adhesive tape, avoiding, if possible, a catheter tie-in technique as this promotes stasis.
 An IV drip chamber or other suitable metering device is essential to permit an accurate estimation of the rate of flow in drops per minute.
 After observing the response to an initial dose of 2 mL to 3 mL (from 8 mcg to 12 mcg of base) per minute, adjust the rate of flow to establish and maintain a low normal blood pressure (usually 80 mm Hg to 100 mm Hg systolic) sufficient to maintain the circulation to vital organs.
 In previously hypertensive patients, it is recommended that the blood pressure should be raised no higher than 40 mm Hg below the preexisting systolic pressure.
 The average maintenance dose ranges from 0.5 mL to 1 mL per minute (from 2 mcg to 4 mcg of base).

-High Dosage: Great individual variation occurs in the dose required to attain and maintain an adequate blood pressure.
-In all cases, dosage of LEVOPHED (norepinephrine bitartrate) should be titrated according to the response of the patient.
-Occasionally much larger or even enormous daily doses (as high as 68 mg base or 17 vials) may be necessary if the patient remains hypotensive, but occult blood volume depletion should always be suspected and corrected when present.
+Great individual variation occurs in the dose required to attain and maintain an adequate blood pressure.
+In all cases, dosage of LEVOPHED should be titrated according to the response of the patient.
+Occasionally much larger or even enormous daily doses (as high as 68 mg base or 17 ampuls) may be necessary if the patient remains hypotensive, but occult blood volume depletion should always be suspected and corrected when present.
 Central venous pressure monitoring is usually helpful in detecting and treating this situation.

-Duration of Therapy: The infusion should be continued until adequate blood pressure and tissue perfusion are maintained without therapy.
-Infusions of LEVOPHED (norepinephrine bitartrate) should be reduced gradually, avoiding abrupt withdrawal.
+The infusion should be continued until adequate blood pressure and tissue perfusion are maintained without therapy.
+Infusions of LEVOPHED should be reduced gradually, avoiding abrupt withdrawal.
 In some of the reported cases of vascular collapse due to acute myocardial infarction, treatment was required for up to six days.

-Infusions of LEVOPHED (norepinephrine bitartrate) are usually administered intravenously during cardiac resuscitation to restore and maintain an adequate blood pressure after an effective heartbeat and ventilation have been established by other means.
-[LEVOPHED (norepinephrine bitartrate) 's powerful beta-adrenergic stimulating action is also thought to increase the strength and effectiveness of systolic contractions once they occur.]
+Infusions of LEVOPHED are usually administered intravenously during cardiac resuscitation to restore and maintain an adequate blood pressure after an effective heartbeat and ventilation have been established by other means.
+[LEVOPHED's powerful beta-adrenergic stimulating action is also thought to increase the strength and effectiveness of systolic contractions once they occur.]

-Average Dosage: To maintain systemic blood pressure during the management of cardiac arrest, LEVOPHED (norepinephrine bitartrate) is used in the same manner as described under Restoration of Blood Pressure in Acute Hypotensive States.
+To maintain systemic blood pressure during the management of cardiac arrest, LEVOPHED is used in the same manner as described under Restoration of Blood Pressure in Acute Hypotensive States.

 Parenteral drug products should be inspected visually for particulate matter and discoloration prior to use, whenever solution and container permit.

-LEVOPHED (norepinephrine bitartrate) injection, USP, contains the equivalent of 1 mg base of LEVOPHED (norepinephrine bitartrate) per 1 mL (4 mg/4 mL).
-Supplied as:
+LEVOPHED, norepinephrine bitartrate injection, USP, contains the equivalent of 4 mg base of LEVOPHED per each 4 mL ampul (1 mg/mL).

 Additional Levophed Information